numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 possible to call into the familiar NumPy Python API.

-The example also demonstrates Cython's "typed memoryviews", which are like NumPy arrays at the C level, in the sense that they are shaped and strides arrays that know their own extent (unlike a C array addressed through a bare pointer).
+The example also demonstrates Cython's "typed memoryviews", which are like NumPy arrays at the C level, in the sense that they are shaped and strided arrays that know their own extent (unlike a C array addressed through a bare pointer).
 The syntax ``double complex[:]`` denotes a one-dimensional array (vector) of doubles, with arbitrary strides.
 A contiguous array of ints would